harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 - **Environment**: E1
 - **Infrastructure**: I1, I2

-Each service is sequentially deployed in collection of Infrastructure ordered in the YAML.
+Each service is sequentially deployed in a collection of Infrastructure instructed by the YAML.

 Each service is deployed in one infrastructure first and then followed by the second infrastructure.